 The aim of this course is to give participants a better understanding of the available techniques to deal with inherently uncertain futures by imagining what cities of the future may look like, and how they will be experienced by their future inhabitants.

-In this course you will develop a conceptual and practical understanding of the available techniques for imagining the future such as design thinking, scenario’s, creative writing, and the staging of public participation.
-During the course students and policymakers will work together toward an exhibition on the future of Dutch cities that will be held at the end of the course.
+During the course students develop a conceptual and practical understanding of the available techniques for imagining the future.
+Such as: design thinking, scenario’s, creative writing, and the staging of public participation.

 Mixed classroom format

-The course will offer a mix of (guest) lectures, interviews, case exercises and discussions.
-Using the mixed classroom format, you will learn to apply the acquired theoretical knowledge in case studies on future cities.
+The course offers a mix of (guest) lectures, interviews, case exercises and discussions.
+Using the mixed classroom format, students learn to apply the acquired theoretical knowledge in case studies on future cities.
 Participation in this course offers you the possibility to gain hands-on experience in connecting ideas to action in collaboration with policymakers, on topics that are both scientifically innovative and societally urgent.
-In addition, you will learn to use innovative forms for doing research and presenting research.
+In addition, you get taught innovative forms for doing research and presenting research.